-The public telephone was outside of a cony store in a shopping center just two miles from the Harrison house.
+The public telephone was outside of a convenience store in a shopping center just two miles from the Harrison house.
 It was protected from the elements by a Plexiglas hood and surrounded by a curved sound shield.
 Hatch would have preferred the greater privacy of a real booth, but those were hard to find these days, a luxury of less cost-conscious times.

-He parked at the end of the center, at too great a distance for anyone in the glass-fronted convenience store to notice-and perhaps This license number.
+He parked at the end of the center, at too great a distance for anyone in the glass-fronted convenience store to notice-and perhaps recall-his license number.

 He walked through a cool, blustery wind to the telephone.
-The center's Indian laurels were infested with the winds, and drifts of dead, tightly curled leaves blew along the pavement at Hatch's feet.
+The center's Indian laurels were infested with thrips, and drifts of dead, tightly curled leaves blew along the pavement at Hatch's feet.
 They made a dry, scuttling sound.
-In the urine-yellow glow of the parking-lot ights, they almost looked like hordes of insects, queerly mutated their subterranean hive.
+In the urine-yellow glow of the parking-lot lights, they almost looked like hordes of insects, queerly mutated locusts perhaps, swarming toward their subterranean hive.